Raviraj2000/Prep-Bot/README.md

 ## Prerequisites

-You will need a OpenAI API key for emebeddings and Groq API Key to access LLama 3 70 b model.
+You will need a OpenAI API key for generating embeddings and Groq API Key to access LLama 3 70 b model.